Making teacher recruitment cheaper and easier

 Building a public service that helps users connect to each other

-Every service we help build must be fully accessible.
-We put the service through an accessibility audit, and carried out assisted digital research to ensure the right support model was put in place.
+We put the service through an accessibility audit and carried out assisted digital research to ensure the right support model was put in place to make the service fully accessible.

 Posting once and being found in many places

 We designed the service’s publishing tool to post job listings that matched the open source Job Posting Standard.
-This means vacancies can also be found on search engines like Google and Indeed Jobs, and reach the largest possible audience no matter where candidates are looking for roles.
+This means vacancies can also be found on search engines like Google and Indeed Jobs, reaching the largest possible audience no matter where candidates are looking for roles.

 Integrating with the DfE sign-in platform

 We were the first service to adopt DfE Sign-in – an identity and access management tool to be used across all DfE digital services.
-Using platforms or shared components is part of the Government Transformation Strategy and helps teams build services quickly and consistently.
-But it can make life more complicated in the short term.
+Using platforms or shared components helps teams build services quickly and consistently, but it can make life more complicated in the short term.

-In this case, the two projects had very different timelines – DfE Sign-in was in alpha when Teaching Vacancies was in beta.
-To enable us to begin on-boarding schools, we had to develop interim sign-in solutions while DfE built their long-term sign-in solution – allowing the two projects to keep progressing in parallel.
+In this case, the 2 projects had very different timelines – DfE Sign-in was in alpha when Teaching Vacancies was in beta.
+To enable us to begin onboarding schools, we had to develop interim sign-in solutions while DfE built their long term sign-in solution.
+Allowing the 2 projects to keep progressing in parallel.

 What we learned